-As a pregnant woman, it is your duty to check if whatever you do will affect your baby or not.
+As a pregnant woman, it is your duty to check whatever you do will affect your baby or not.
 It is estimated that a woman has a 4% chance of having a baby with a birth defect.
 Therefore, you will have to devotedly check if anything you consume, especially medicines, are bad for the baby.
+In this post, we share all the information you need to know about Loratadine, an over-the-counter antihistamine, and whether it can be bad for the health of the baby in your womb.

 What Is Loratadine?

 Loratadine is part of a medicine group called antihistamines, which is meant to reduce the effect of histamines in the human body.
-The histamines are an important part of why allergies occur – therefore, antihistamines are used to suppress the immune system, and as an allergy medication.
-It reduces symptoms associated with allergies, like a runny nose, watery eyes, cold, and sneezing.
+The histamines are an important part of why allergies occur; therefore, antihistamines are used to suppress the immune system, and as allergy medication.
+Loratadine reduces symptoms associated with allergies, like a runny nose, watery eyes, cold, and sneezing.

 Consuming loratadine during pregnancy can have different effects on different women.
-You should consult your doctor before consuming loratadine and he will tell you if it is harmful or not.
-He will have a better idea of how the pregnancy is progressing and your overall health status, so he will be able to make an informed decision regarding this.
-However, here are a few things which could help you make the decision:
+You should consult your doctor before consuming loratadine to know if it is harmful to your baby.
+The doctor will have a better idea of how the pregnancy is progressing and your overall health status, so he/she will be able to make an informed decision regarding this.
+However, it is always better to get some knowledge before consulting a medical practitioner for you can then clarify most questions you have about it.

 - According to the US Food and Drug Administration Agency, there are no known side-effects to consuming loratadine even when you are pregnant.
 But these tests were conducted on pregnant animals, and not on pregnant women.

 - In any case, it will be your doctor’s opinion.
-He will prescribe the drug to you only if he feels that it is necessary and if the benefits of consuming the drugs are more than the potential risks.
+He/she will prescribe the drug to you only if it is necessary and if the benefits of consuming the drugs are more than the potential risks.

 - Your doctor will be sure to understand the symptoms that may require the consumption of this drug, and then decide if loratadine can work without any side effects in your body.